section-engineering-education/engineering-education/articles/internet-inconsistencies-with-r-programming/index.md

 #### Basic Statistics

 There are a few major hosting platforms that retain rights to domains while leasing out DNS space to customers.
 Although a hosting website is one aspect, nameservers (an example, ns1.dns-parking.com) and other DNS attributes are also vital in the creation of a website.
 Determining geological location of an IP address can resemble a decision tree or a random forest.
 The probability of finding the correct geological location can be cumbersome when it comes to meshing various factors together.
-For example, the IP address "45.88.197.212" was associated with Lithuania, Germany, Cyprus, Netherlands, and Amsterdam from separate sources.
+For example, the IP address "45.88.197.212" was overlapping Lithuania, Germany, Cyprus, Netherlands, and Amsterdam altogether according to separate sources.
 The reason for this is other categories influenced the overall decision of where this IP could have originated from regardless of VPN.

 Factors can include:
 - DNS variables